cagatayozata/CTIS456_Team1/README.md

 ## Demo

+If you are opening our website first time, you may need to reflesh the page 2-3 times to fullfil ip of our website (Dot.TK, ML Issue).

 Click [https://animalcherish.tk](https://animalcherish.tk) to view demo.
 To review the application, you can register or use our demo account.

 Just in case, if the url not works [click](https://138.68.67.165/) or [click](https://animalcherish.ml/) to go to website ( please allow the certificate, because url is different you can see cerfiticate error from your browser ).